-The laced corset is available in three different types, depending on where the lacing is, which you’ll use to loosen and tighten the corset.
+The laced corset style is available in three different types, depending on where the lacing is, which you’ll use to loosen and tighten the corset.
 You can find front-laced, front-and-back-laced, and triple-laced (lacing in front, back, and sides) corsets.

 16. Ribbon Corset

 Also known as the modern-day corset, the ribbon corset is made of lightweight fabric or fabric strips.
-You can wear it daily and won’t fit too tightly.
+You can wear it daily and it won’t fit too tightly.

 Types of Corsets Materials